 Eating disorders, self-harming, social anxiety, or exclusion and many other topics.
 At one time or other in recent history all of these things have been blamed on social media.

 Sure, I agree that todays social media has a global influence in society at every level.
 To place the blame exclusively at its feet though is an oversimplification.

 You see for some, social media has given a voice.
 Allowing people to see beyond walls.
 Technology makes the inaccessible, accessible to isolated people.
 Paradoxically social media can also isolates the people with the same vulnerabilities.

 Equally, every generation has their own social media.
 Even the Roman’s had it.
 From guys boasting about how many sexual conquests they had, to rhymes of undying love.

 Messages between brothers posted on a friends walls.
 I mean literally writing on their friends wall, because, I’m talking about graffiti.

 Like social media, Roman graffiti influenced the everyday lives of people all over the empire.

-In like manner this constant stress results often in generalised anxiety, and panic attacks.
+Living with this constant stress often results in generalised anxiety, and panic attacks.
 Over time, it leads to depression and sometimes complete social reclusion.

 Although labels like these maybe helpful, it is important to remember that they do not express the totally of anyone.